Thrombosis with Thrombocytopenia Syndrome (also termed Vaccine-induced Thrombotic Thrombocytopenia)

 - Imaging for thrombosis based on symptoms, focused on detection of cerebral sinus venous thrombosis (CSVT) with CT or MRI venogram, splanchnic thrombosis, pulmonary emboli, and/or DVT.

-- D-dimers: the majority of TTS patients have markedly elevated values
+- D-dimer: the majority of TTS patients have markedly elevated values, over four times upper limit of normal.

 - Fibrinogen: some TTS patients are reported to have low values